-- 14. Delay equals fixed pipeline latency (L cycles) plus fixed analog propagation delay td. - 15.
-CLKDIVRSTP setup and hold times are with respect to input sample clock rising edge.
-CLKDIVRSTN is not shown, but must be driven, and is the compliment of CLKDIVRSTP. - 16.
-Either Output Clock Phase (Phase 1 or Phase 2) equally likely prior to synchronization.
+- 14. Delay equals fixed pipeline latency (L cycles of sample clock) plus fixed analog propagation delay, td. - 15.
+CLKDIVRSTP setup and hold times are with respect to input sample clock rising edge.CLKDIVRSTN is not shown, but must be driven, and is the compliment of CLKDIVRSTP. - 16.
+Either Output Clock Phase (phase 1 or phase 2) equally likely prior to synchronization.